 ・There are many other spots to explore that aren’t in this itinerary!

 The first thing you will want to do when arriving at Kamakura Station is to have a nice breakfast and coffee to give you the energy boost you will need to enjoy this amazing city.
 There will be lots of walking and exploring, so ensuring your body is ready for the adventure is a good idea.

 ・Garden House Kamakura

-Although you might want to hold off on the beer and until lunch and have coffee instead.
-I really liked this place because not only did the cabin-like decor go well with the local fresh foods they used but the restaurant had both indoor and outdoor areas which was perfect for people who were there with pets.
-The food was presented well and the taste was just as delicious.
+You might want to hold off on the beer until lunch and have coffee instead.
+I really liked this place because not only did the cabin-like decor go well with the local fresh foods they used, but the restaurant had both indoor and outdoor areas, which was perfect for people who were there with pets.
+The food was presented well, and the taste was just as delicious.